 Most students in Ponder ISD will receive their own digital device to utilize as part of teaching and learning in the classroom.
 The device is an instructional tool that allows for critical thinking, collaboration, and creativity.
 The type of device issued varies by grade level.
 Beginning with the 2020-2021 school year, K-2nd grade students will be issued Chromebooks instead of iPads.

 Share a set of iPads in the classroom

 - K-5th Grade

 - 6th-12th Grade

-Issued individual Chromebooks with protective carrying cases and AC chargers.
+Issued individual Chromebooks and AC chargers.
 Students take the Chromebook home each night to complete assignments and are responsible for bringing it back to school the next day fully charged.